auth0/docs/articles/architecture-scenarios/application/spa-api/part-3.md

 Part of the validation process is to also check the Client permissions (scopes), but we will address this separately in the next paragraph of this document.

-For more information on validating access tokens, refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).
+For more information on validating Access Tokens, refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).

 ::: note
 See the implementation in [Node.js](/architecture-scenarios/application/spa-api/api-implementation-nodejs#2-secure-the-api-endpoints)